aharden/aharden-puppet_ent_agent/README.md

 ####`ensure`

-Default setting: 'latest'
+Default setting: 'present'

-To disable PE agent upgrades, set this to 'present'.
+To disable PE agent upgrades, leave this set to 'present'.

-#####For Debian/RedHat OS families:
-Version of pe-agent to ensure, by default will use the 'current' package repository on the master. *This will auto-upgrade agents if master is updated.*

-######Advanced Usage:
-If you specify a version number, it must match the package's versioning.
-E.g., PE agent 3.7.2 package version for Ubuntu is '3.7.2-1puppet1'.
-The `repo_version` parameter must be specified if a package version number is used.

-#####For AIX/Solaris/Windows OS families:
-These OS's don't support packages; if managing agent installation on them, set `ensure` to the desired version of the PE agent.

-####`repo_version`
+To upgrade managed agents to a specific PE version, specify a PE agent version available on your pe_repo PE masters and/or Windows PE agent source.

-Only used on Debian/RedHat OS families when a package version number is specified in `ensure`.
-Selects the pe_repo package repository to use; this version must already be present on the pe_repo server.
+If the pe_repo package repository of the specified version is not present on the pe_repo server, the module will fail.
 This module does not manage pe_repo.

-To use a version of the package repository other than the one linked to 'current', set this parameter to the corresponding Puppet Enterprise release.
-E.g., '3.7.2' for PE 3.7.2 agents.

 ####`master`

-Hostname of apt/yum repository with pe-agent packages on it, assumes the hostname is of a PE master with the required pe_repo classes properly applied to it.
+Hostname of a PE master with the required pe_repo classes properly applied to it.
 Defaults to the PE master that compiled the agent's catalog.

 ####`agent_server` & `agent_caserver` & `agent_fileserver` & `agent_environment`